About

 Biosketch

 After receiving her PhD at Utrecht University in The Netherlands where she worked on epidemic Vibrio cholerae strains, Elisabeth Bik worked at the Dutch National Institute for Health and the St. Antonius Hospital in Nieuwegein.
-She worked 15 years in the lab of David Relman in the School of Medicine at Stanford, on the microbiomes of humans and marine mammals.
+She worked 15 years in the lab of David Relman in the School of Medicine at Stanford on the microbiomes of humans and marine mammals.
 In May 2014, she founded Microbiome Digest, an almost daily compilation of scientific papers in the rapidly growing microbiome field.
+It is now run by a team of volunteers.

 From 2016-2018, she worked at uBiome as a Science Editor, and later as the Scientific and Editorial Director.
+[Note: After she left the company, the uBiome co-founders were indicted by the Department of Justice for insurance and investor fraud.
+None of the employees, including Bik, was ever charged.]
 In 2018, she joined Astarte Medical as their Director of Science.

-She can often be found discussing science papers on Twitter at @MicrobiomDigest, on Mastodon, writing for her blog ScienceIntegrityDigest or searching the biomedical literature for inappropriately duplicated or manipulated photographic images and plagiarized text.
+Previously known as @MicrobiomDigest on X/Twitter, she is now regularly discussing scientific papers on BlueSky, writing for her blog ScienceIntegrityDigest, or searching the biomedical literature for inappropriately duplicated or manipulated photographic images and plagiarized text.

 Photo: Michel N Co, San Jose, CA